Skip to main content

 Gluten Free Palo Brunch Review

-On a December 2022 cruise on the Disney Magic, I enjoyed brunch at Palo with a dear friend who happens to be gluten free.
+On the Disney Magic, I enjoyed brunch at Palo with a dear friend who happens to be gluten free.
 Here is everything she ate and her thoughts on each item.

 At the time of writing, Palo brunch is $45 per person for an all you care to enjoy, course based meal that can be ordered off a menu.
 There is a dress code for this adult only dining experience, but I noticed the clothing choices were more casual during brunch vs dinner.
 We went with the suggested order and started with a complimentary glass of champagne, bread service, and charcuterie boards.